-The UK and Switzerland jointly announced that they would begin exploratory work this year on negotiating a “modernised and enhanced” Free Trade Agreement (FTA).
+The UK and Switzerland have announced that, after a year of exploratory talks, they would launch negotiations on an “enhanced” Free Trade Agreement (FTA).
 The two countries also announced that they would try and conclude a mutual recognition agreement on financial services by the end of 2023.
 We consider some of the issues.

 Some quirky trade patterns

 The UK and Switzerland have a significant trade relationship.
 The UK accounts for around 5-6% of Swiss goods exports and around 6% of its services exports.
 Meanwhile Switzerland accounts for around 3% of UK good exports and around 4% of UK services.
 After the USA, it is the second largest non-EU services export destination for the UK.
 As discussed below, financial services are a key part of the story.

 The headline data hide some curious quirks.
 Gold and art work (paintings, and sculpture) play an important role in goods trade in both directions, and particularly in Swiss exports.
 Both are connected to financial services.
 London in particular acts as a centre for gold-backed exchange traded funds, and as a hub for trade in art.
 While Switzerland acts as a hub for wealth management and clients seeking alternative means of storing value.

 Setting aside trade in gold the charts below show an eclectic mix of traded products.
 Major UK exports include medicines and chemical compounds, but also turbojets and motor vehicles, and jewellery and antiques over 100 years of age.
 Despite what Orson Welles might have you believe, the Swiss produce more than clocks and watches.
 Precision medical equipment (such as orthopaedic products, artificial limbs and hearing aids) rival medicines and other goods from medical and biotech industries (such as human and animal blood products).
 And, perhaps a little unexpectedly, turbojets and tram and rail coaches.